 There are four primary ways to pay for a solar photovoltaic system: outright purchase, loan, lease, and power purchase agreement.
 The best option for you depends on your state of residence, financial situation, and housing status.

-Loan: Financing your system with a loan is a great way to go solar if you have equity in your home but don’t have enough cash on hand to pay for it upfront.
-Many solar companies partner with financiers or banks that specialize in providing loans for solar projects.
-Contracts generally range from 5 to 20 years and offer interest rates between 1.99 and 4.99 percent, depending on your credit score.
-Plus, with a loan, you’ll still be eligible for state and federal solar incentives.
+Financing your system with a loan is a great way to go solar if you have equity in your home but would like to minimize the upfront cost.
+Many solar companies partner with financiers or banks that specialize in providing loans and other financing options for solar projects.
+Solar financing contracts generally range from 5 to 20 years and offer interest rates between 1.99 and 4.99 percent, depending on your credit score.
+Plus, with a solar loan, you’ll still be eligible for state and federal solar incentives.

 There are two main types of solar panels that are used for residential projects: monocrystalline panels and polycrystalline panels.
-Technically speaking, monocrystalline modules are comprised of one crystal of silicon, while polycrystalline modules are comprised of several silicon crystals.
+Technically speaking, monocrystalline modules consist of one crystal of silicon, while polycrystalline modules consist of several silicon crystals.

-If you have limited roof space, monocrystalline panels are probably the best option.
-However, if you have plenty of roof space, polycrystalline panels should do just fine.
+For homeowners who have limited roof space, monocrystalline panels are probably the best option.
+However, for homeowners who have plenty of roof space, polycrystalline panels should do just fine.